Skip to main content

 Research interests

-Specifically, we examine how social relationships influence 1) the experience of stress, positive and negative emotions, emotion regulation processes, and depression; 2) engagement in health behaviours, including sleep, physical activity, and diet; 3) stress-related physiological processes, such as chronic inflammation, metabolic dysfunction, and low parasympathetic functioning, and 4) the interactions among these different processes, in particular the bidirectional and reciprocal associations between psychosocial stress and inflammation.
+Specifically, we examine how stress and social relationships influence 1) positive and negative emotions, emotion regulation processes, and depression; 2) engagement in health behaviours, including sleep, physical activity, and diet; 3) stress-related physiological processes, such as chronic inflammation, metabolic dysfunction, and low parasympathetic functioning, and 4) the interactions among these different processes, in particular the bidirectional and reciprocal associations between psychosocial stress and inflammation.

-Our work is funded by the Canadian Institutes for Health Research, the Social Sciences and Humanities Research Council, the Quebec Network for Suicide, Mood Disorders and Related Disorders, the Canadian Lung Association, and the PERFORM Centre
+Our work is funded by the Canadian Institutes for Health Research, the Social Sciences and Humanities Research Council, the Réseau québécois de recherche sur le vieillissement, the Quebec Network for Suicide, Mood Disorders and Related Disorders, and the Canadian Lung Association.

 Current studies examine: